What Self-Directed IRA Owners Need To Know About UBTI & UBIT Tax

 Although Internal Revenue Code Section 162 is a natural starting point, the case law under that provision does little to clarify the issues.
-Expenses incurred by individuals in profit-oriented activities not amounting to a trade or business are deductible under Internal Revenue Code Section 212.
-Which means it is rarely necessary to decide whether an activity conducted for profit is a trade or business.
+Expenses incurred by individuals in profit-driven activities not amounting to a trade or business are deductible under Internal Revenue Code Section 212.
+This means it is rarely necessary to decide whether an activity conducted for profit is a trade or business.

 The few cases on the issue under Internal Revenue Code Section 162 generally limit the term “trade or business” to profit-oriented endeavors involving regular activity by the taxpayer.